 Similarly, our integrated care system, ageing population and plethora of health science facilities within our hospitals, universities and colleges provides further opportunities for growth in the health science field and presents an opportunity for us to be a test bed for how to manage ageing in our society.

-We are however, increasingly seeing growth at the intersections between sectors - for instance, where creative and digital meets defence, as the following case study illustrates.
+We are however, increasingly seeing growth at the intersections between sectors - for instance, where creative and digital meets defence, as the end stage case study illustrates.
+More information about each of these opportunities can be found in section 3.